Why We Started ACID, and What Startups Should Look for in a PR Agency

 The key decision criteria should centre on whether the agency can develop and execute integrated communications strategies that evolve with company needs and growth stages.
 This includes long term media relations, consistent message deployment, and positioning work that supports business development, GTM strategies, regulatory engagement, stakeholder cultivation, and fundraising objectives—not just brand awareness.

 For Singapore founders specifically, prioritise agencies that understand the unique dynamics of operating in Southeast Asia's most sophisticated startup ecosystem.
-This includes experience with government relations, regulatory communications, multicultural stakeholder management, and positioning Singaporean companies for regional expansion whilst maintaining credibility with local investors, customers, and regulatory bodies.
+This includes experience with government relations, financial communications, multicultural stakeholder management, and positioning Singaporean companies for regional expansion whilst maintaining credibility with local investors, customers, and regulatory bodies.

 Previous